Onalb1411/Automobile-Dataset-Analysis/README.md

 ### 3. Descriptive Statistical Analysis
 * Let's first take a look at the variables by utilizing a description method
 ### 4. Basics of Grouping
-* let's group by the variable "drive-wheels".
+* let's group by the variable "drive-wheels"
 ### 5. Correlation and Causation
 ### 6. ANOVA
 ***